Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 ## Configuration

-Below you can find examples for `MeshGlobalRateLimit` configuration
+In the following sections, you can find examples for the `MeshGlobalRateLimit` configuration.

 ### Full example